sumanbikram/caf-azure/[User-Guide]-Module-Variables.md

 [**default_location**][default_location] `string`

-Description: OPTIONAL: If specified, will use set the default location used for resource deployments where needed.
+If specified, will use set the default location used for resource deployments where needed. #check_value will use set the default == is wording right?

 Default: `"eastus"`